rackerlabs/rackspace-how-to/content/rackspace-email/create-a-private-label-webmail-site.md

         |---|---|---|
         |CNAME| mail| pl-10.webmail.emailsrvr.com |

-    - If your existing DNS record is already a CNAME, then just update the existing hostname to the new one provided.
+    - If your existing DNS record is already a ``CNAME``, then just update the existing hostname to the new one provided.

         **Example DNS entry:**